There are thousands if not millions of assets in the world, starting from the well-known euro, dollar, gold, bitcoin, and others.

 2023-05-08 • Updated

-In case you wondered, moving averages are not just some colorful lines on your chart.
-They may actually be a great tool used in your trading strategy.
-Today, we will learn something new about one specific type of moving averages, which is called exponential moving average.
+In case you wondered, Moving Averages are not just some colorful lines on your chart.
+They may be a great tool used in your trading strategy.
+Today, we will learn something new about one specific Moving Average type, called Exponential Moving Average (EMA).

-As you may know, there are four types of moving averages: simple, exponential, smoothed and linear weighted.
-The main difference between them lies in the sensitivity to changes in the data used in their calculation.
+As you may know, there are four types of Moving Averages: simple, exponential, smoothed, and linear weighted.
+Their main difference lies in the sensitivity to changes in the data used in their calculation.

-The exponential moving averages (EMA) provide a higher weighting to recent prices, while the simple moving average (SMA) gives equal weighting to all values.
-Since EMA gives a higher weighting to recent data than to older data, they are more reactive to the latest price changes than SMA.
-That is why some traders prefer this type of moving average.
+The Exponential Moving Averages (EMA) provide a higher weighting to recent prices, while the Simple Moving Average (SMA) gives equal weighting to all values.
+Since EMA gives more weight to recent data than to older data, they are more reactive to the latest price changes than SMA.
+That is why some traders prefer this type of Moving Average.

-The EMA’s calculation is a little bit more complicated than the calculation of the simple MA.
-At first, you need to calculate the simple moving average.
+The EMA’s calculation is a little more complicated than the calculation of the simple MA.
+At first, you need to calculate the Simple Moving Average.

 SMA = the sum of the closing prices for the number of time periods/the number of periods

-Then you need to calculate the multiplier for smoothing/weighting factor for the previous EMA.
+Then you need to calculate the multiplier for the smoothing/weighting factor for the previous EMA.